-Appendix D - "All Standards, All Students": Making Next Generation Science Standards Accessible to All Students
+Appendix D - "All Standards, All Students": Making the Next Generation Science Standards Accessible to All Students

-Next Generation Science Standards (NGSS) are being developed at a historical time when major changes in education are occurring at the national level.
-On one hand, student demographics in the nation are changing rapidly, as teachers have seen the steady increase of student diversity in the classrooms.
+The Next Generation Science Standards (NGSS) are being developed at a historic time when major changes in education are occurring at the national level.
+On one hand, student demographics across the nation are changing rapidly, as teachers have seen the steady increase of student diversity in the classrooms.
 Yet, achievement gaps in science and other key academic indicators among demographic subgroups have persisted.
-On the other hand, national initiatives are emerging for a new wave of standards through the NGSS as well as well as Common Core State Standards (CCSS) for English language arts and literacy and for mathematics.
+On the other hand, national initiatives are emerging for a new wave of standards through the NGSS as well as Common Core State Standards (CCSS) for English language arts and literacy and for mathematics.
 As these new standards are cognitively demanding, teachers must make instructional shifts to enable all students to be college and career ready.

-NGSS is building on the National Research Council's consensus reports in recent years, including Taking Science to School (2007) and its companion report for practitioners Ready Set Science (2008), Learning Science in Informal Environments (2009), and most notably A framework for K-12 science education (2012).
-These reports consistently highlight that provided with equitable learning opportunities, students from diverse backgrounds are capable of engaging in scientific practices and meaning-making in both science classrooms and informal settings.
+The NGSS are building on the National Research Council's consensus reports in recent years, including Taking Science to School (2007) and its companion report for practitioners Ready, Set, Science!
+(2008), Learning Science in Informal Environments (2009), and most notably A Framework for K-12 Science Education (2012).
+These reports consistently highlight that, when provided with equitable learning opportunities, students from diverse backgrounds are capable of engaging in scientific practices and constructing meaning in both science classrooms and informal settings.

-This chapter, accompanied by seven case studies of diverse student groups, addresses what classroom teachers can do to ensure that NGSS are accessible to all students, hence the title: "All Standards, All Students."
-Successful application of science and engineering practices (e.g., constructing explanations or engaging in argument from evidence) and understanding of how crosscutting concepts (e.g., patterns or structure and function) play out across a range of disciplinary core ideas (e.g., structure and properties of matter, or earth materials and systems) will demand increased cognitive expectations of all students.
-Making such connections have typically been expected only of "advanced," "gifted," or "honors" students, and NGSS are intended for these students who can surpass NGSS.
-At the same time, NGSS make it clear that these increased expectations apply to those students who have traditionally struggled to demonstrate mastery even in the previous generation of less cognitively demanding standards.
-The goal of the chapter and the case studies is to demonstrate that NGSS are extended to all students.
+This chapter, accompanied by seven case studies of diverse student groups, addresses what classroom teachers can do to ensure that the NGSS are accessible to all students; hence the title: "All Standards, All Students."
+Successful application of science and engineering practices (e.g., constructing explanations, engaging in argument from evidence) and understanding of how crosscutting concepts (e.g., patterns, structure and function) play out across a range of disciplinary core ideas (e.g., structure and properties of matter, earth materials and systems) will demand increased cognitive expectations of all students.
+Making such connections has typically been expected only of "advanced," "gifted," or "honors" students.
+The NGSS are intended to provide a foundation for all students, including those who can and should surpass the NGSS performance expectations.
+At the same time, the NGSS make it clear that these increased expectations apply to those students who have traditionally struggled to demonstrate mastery even in the previous generation of less cognitively demanding standards.
+The goal of the chapter and the case studies is to demonstrate that the NGSS are extended to all students.

 Throughout the chapter and case studies, the terms "dominant" and "non-dominant" groups are used with reference to student diversity (Gutiérrez & Rogoff, 2003).
 The dominant group(s) does not refer to numerical majority, but rather to social prestige and institutionalized privilege.
-This is particularly the case, as student diversity is increasing in the nation's classrooms.
-Even in those cases where the dominant group(s) is the numerical minority, the privileging of their academic backgrounds exists.
+This is particularly the case as student diversity is increasing in the nation's classrooms.
+Even where the dominant group(s) is the numerical minority, the privileging of their academic backgrounds persists.
 In contrast, non-dominant groups have traditionally been underserved by the education system.
 Thus, the term "non-dominant" highlights a call to action that the education system meets the learning needs of the nation's increasingly diverse student population.

 The chapter highlights practicality and utility of implementation strategies that are grounded in theoretical or conceptual frameworks.
 It consists of three parts.
-First, it discusses both learning opportunities and challenges that NGSS presents to student groups that have traditionally been underserved in science classrooms.
-Second, it describes effective strategies for implementation of NGSS in the science classroom, school, home, and community.
+First, it discusses both learning opportunities and challenges that the NGSS present to student groups that have traditionally been underserved in science classrooms.
+Second, it describes effective strategies for implementation of the NGSS in the classroom, school, home, and community.
 Finally, it provides the context of student diversity by addressing changing demographics, persistent science achievement gaps, and educational policies affecting non-dominant student groups.